-Stakeholder Ougationa/Comments Doononoo

-Stakenoider Questions/Comments Response
+Stakeholder Questions/Comments Response

-NEIGUROURI
+- Ctartoriora Тобронов

 NEIGHBOURI

-NG - ·
+NG

 PROPERTIES Loss of employment The socio-

 economic report

 notes the

 following;

 The

 redevelopment

 will generate an

 uplift of 25 jobs

 compared to the

 existing position.

-The second of
+- ·

 The newly

-created jobs are

-likely to be filled
+created jobs are likely to be filled

+predominantly by

-predominantly by residents within
+residents within

 Haringey and the

 surrounding

 Boroughs.

 Steps could also

 potentially be

 taken to provide

 job opportunities

 to staff likely to

 be made

 redundant as a

-reduituatit as a